Deepwater Horizon Oil Spill

-The Deepwater Horizon was a semi-submersible mobile offshore drilling unit.
-The rig was built by Hyundai Heavy Industries and owned by Transocean; BP chartered it for the Macondo Prospect and was expecting to use it from 2008 to 2013.
-The rig had only been in service for nine years.
+The Deepwater Horizon was a semi-submersible mobile offshore drilling unit (MODU).
+The rig was built by Hyundai Heavy Industries and owned by Transocean; BP chartered it for the Macondo Prospect off the coast of Louisiana in the Gulf of Mexico and was expecting to use it from 2008 to 2013.
+The offshore rig had only been in service for nine years.

 The explosion occurred around 9:45 p.m.
 CDT with 126 crew members aboard.
 According to workers who were there, the lights began to flicker, which was followed by strong quaking.
 The initial explosion on the rig was followed by a fire that lasted for more than a day.
 On April 22 at approximately 10:20 a.m., the Coast Guard reported the oil rig had sunk.

 Following the tragic accident, the government launched several investigations while private entities made investigations of their own.
 In one of these, the House Committee on Energy and Commerce stated that BP should have tested the cement.
-BP released its own findings in September 2010, where they stated that a pressure test had been incorrectly interpreted by both BP and Transocean, with several warning signs being neglected and ignored by both companies.
+BP released its own findings in September 2010, stating that a pressure test had been incorrectly interpreted by both BP and Transocean, with several warning signs being neglected and ignored by both companies.

 On April 22, two days after the initial explosion, an oil leak was discovered following the emergence of a large oil slick.
 For the next 87 days, oil continued to flow at an estimated rate of 1,000 to 5,000 barrels per day.
 Two months after the leak was spotted, oil began to wash up on the shores of the Gulf States, with the oil spreading further and further as time went on.
 Satellite images have shown that the spill spread to roughly 68,000 square miles.